quentin-tw/basicfem/README.rst

 basicfem is a finite element solver library in Python for 2D trusses, frames, and general 2D structures.
-Input data can be provided via simple txt files or a .xlsx file, For  2D general structures, the input mesh can be generated from the Gmsh software (https://gmsh.info/).
+Input data can be provided via simple txt files or a xlsx file, For 2D general structures, the input mesh can be generated from the Gmsh software (https://gmsh.info/).
 The mshreader.py can then be used to convert .msh file into basicfem input format.